Transitions in biological information-processing

 This is part of the Turing-inspired Meta-Morphogenesis project:

-See also Tutorial on Meta-Morphogenesis at AGI Conference, Dec 2012
+See also video of tutorial on Meta-Morphogenesis at AGI Dec 2012

 (DRAFT: Liable to change: Please do not save copies -- save a pointer.)